A Mahā Buddhaputhra (A great son of The Buddha)

 Born in the year 1957 to a very affluent family in the hill country city of Kandy, Sri Lanka, the Sage's lay life was filled with great worldly achievements as a young boy and also as an adult.
-Having been educated at one of the foremost schools in the country he was an extremely brilliant student, both in sports and studies.
+Having been educated at one of the foremost schools in the country, he was an extremely brilliant student, both in sports and studies.
 After graduating from one of the most prestigious universities in the capital city of Colombo, graced with an intellectual character and personality, he soon saw himself working with some of the leading corporate firms in the nation at the time.
 Having been recognized as an oratorical champion from a very young age in pretty much all the institutions where he hailed from, his lay life saw him contributing to many social services and social development programs in Sri Lanka during the mid-'80s.
 He was also blessed with all the worldly luxuries one could ever dream of achieving at a very young age, with great family life and children.
-It was during this very peak of his young lay life whilst enjoying all the worldly luxuries that his curious mind, clear consciousness and researching type character that lead him in search of answers to very important questions that bothered him, "why did the young prince Siddhārtha leave all these worldly luxuries behind?", "what is it that he lacked in his lay life as a young crown prince?", "what is it that he preached to the world after reaching supreme Buddhahood?", "is it achievable today?", "am I able to find those who have gone forth in this noble path of practice today?".In order to find the answers to these questions, he at a very young age of 24, started his own research that ended up spanning nearly two decades.
+It was during this very peak of his young lay life whilst enjoying all the worldly luxuries that his inquisitive mind, clear consciousness, persevering character, and mentality lead him in search of answers to some of the most important questions that bothered him at the time, "why did the young prince Siddhārtha leave all these worldly luxuries behind?", "what is it that he lacked in his lay life as a young crown prince?", "what is it that he preached to the world after reaching supreme Buddhahood?", "is it achievable today?", "am I able to find those who have gone forth in this noble path of practice today?".In order to find the answers to these questions, he at a very young age of 24, started his own research that ended up spanning nearly two decades.
 This interesting journey of finding the true noble teaching of Gautama The Buddha, eventually made him achieve the very fruits of the pristine dhamma as a noble being.

 The Maha Arahant Mahanuwara Wajirabuddhi Thero's existence on the face of this earth is by far the greatest blessing on those who are searching the noble path of practice for the attainment of Nibbāna and to all mankind since the time of the Great Gautama The Buddha.